{{org_field_logo}}

 All records are reviewed annually and are available to CQC inspectors on request as evidence of our compliance with Regulation 15 – Premises and Equipment.

-This policy will be reviewed annually or earlier in response to regulatory changes, identification of new ACMs, or after an asbestos-related incident.
+This policy will be reviewed at least annually and sooner where there are changes to relevant legislation/CQC guidance, changes to premises under our control, changes to dutyholder arrangements, after any asbestos-related incident/near miss, or where audit findings indicate improvement is required.
 The Registered Manager is responsible for ensuring the review is completed and that any amendments are communicated to staff and contractors.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}